bmeviauac01/softwarelab1/docs/Lab-MongoDB/Exercise-5.md

     - `output` should calculate the count and total value

     !!! tip "Tip"
-        If you receive an error message `"Element '...' does not match any field or property of class..."` then in the `output` expression change every property to **lowercase** (e.g., `Pieces` -> `pieces`).
+        If you receive an error message `"Element '...' does not match any field or property of class..."` then in the `output` expression, change every property to **lowercase** (e.g., `Pieces` -> `pieces`).
 It seems that the Mongo C# driver does not perform the required name transformations here.

 1. The `$bucket` aggregation will yield the intervals according to the specification.
 You will only need to transform the results into instances of `OrderGroup` and produce the return value.

 1. Use the `Group orders` link of the website to test your solution.
 A diagram will display the calculated information.
 Test your solution by changing the number of groups and adding orders in the past using the previously implemented `Add new order` functionality.

 !!! example "SUBMISSION"
     Create a **screenshot** of the web page displaying the diagram.
-Save the screenshot as `f5.png` and submit with the other files of the solution.
+Save the screenshot as `f5.png` and submit it with the other files of the solution.
 The screenshot shall show **both diagrams** (you may need to zoom out in the browser to fit them).
 Verify that your **Neptun code** is visible on the image at the bottom of the page!
 The screenshot is required to earn the points.